 - Refactoring Code Without Losing Your Mind

-- Freebie: Anaglyph Photoshop Actions14
+- Freebie: Anaglyph Photoshop Actions

-- Secrets From The Road15
+- Secrets From The Road

-- Upcoming Smashing Workshops16
+- Upcoming Smashing Workshops

-- New On Smashing Job Board17
+- New On Smashing Job Board

 - Smashing Highlights (From Our Archives)

-- Recent Articles On Smashing Magazine19
+- Recent Articles On Smashing Magazine

 (#)1.
 Freebie: A Hand-Painted Brush Sans Named Westfalia

 Westfalia.
 The name of the famous camper van stands for outdoor adventures and exploring new routes.
-No wonder that Pixelsurplus named their free brush font Westfalia21 for the vehicle: with its hand-drawn feel, messy edges and varied line thickness, the font comes with a warm feeling of authenticity and adventure that wakes memories of camping trips and grilling s’mores over the bonfire.
+No wonder that Pixelsurplus named their free brush font Westfalia for the vehicle: with its hand-drawn feel, messy edges and varied line thickness, the font comes with a warm feeling of authenticity and adventure that wakes memories of camping trips and grilling s’mores over the bonfire.

 Westfalia comes in one weight, with capital letters, numbers and punctuation marks, and works especially well as bold headings or on posters.
 You can download the font for free after providing your email address and use it both in personal as well as commercial projects.
 Where will it lead you? (cm)

 (#)2.
 Copying Text To The Clipboard Made Easy

 Copying text to the clipboard should be easy.
 It shouldn’t require a lot of steps to configure, nor hundreds of kilobytes to load, nor any bloated frameworks.
-That’s the idea Zeno Rocha had in mind when he built clipboard.js24, a new approach to copy text to the clipboard.
+That’s the idea Zeno Rocha had in mind when he built clipboard.js, a new approach to copy text to the clipboard.
 The library gets by without any frameworks or Flash and weighs only 3KB gzipped.